The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Market-structure, Microstructure and Other Applications

-\begin{doublespace} Suppose, we have a series of observations of different properties (such as heart rate or blood sugar level and others as well) across different days from different people from different geographical regions.
-The goal would then be to identify people from which regions have a more similar constitution.
-The number of days on which the observations are made is the same for all regions; but there could be different number of participants in each region.
 The data gathering could be the result of tests conducted at different testing facilities on a certain number of days and different number of people might show up at each facility on the different days the tests are done.
 The result of the data collection will be as follows: We have a matrix, $M_{i,j}$, for each region $i$ and property $j$, with $T$ observations across time (rows) and $N_{i,j}$ (columns) for number of participants from region $i$ and property $j$.
 Here, we consider all properties together as representing a region.
 The dimension of the data matrix is given by $\text{Dim}(M_{i,j})=(T,N_{i,j})$.
 We could have two cases depending on the data collection results. \end{doublespace} \begin{enumerate} \begin{doublespace} \item $\ensuremath{N_{i,j}=N_{i,k}}\ensuremath{,\forall j,k}$ That is the number of participants in a region are the same for all properties being measured.
-This would be the simple case. \item $\ensuremath{N_{i,j}\neq N_{i,k}}\ensuremath{,\forall j,k}$ That is the number of participants in a region could be different for some of the properties being measured.\end{doublespace}
+This would be the simple case. \item $\ensuremath{N_{i,j}\neq N_{i,k}}\ensuremath{,\forall j,k}$ That is the number of participants in a region could be different for some of the properties being measured. \end{doublespace} \end{enumerate} \begin{doublespace} The simple scenario corresponding to case 1) of the data collection would be when we have a matrix, $M_{i,j}$, for each region $i$ and property $j$, with $T$ observations across time (rows) and $N_{i}$ (columns) for number of participants from that region.
+If we consider each property separately, we can compute the Bhattacharyya Distance across the various matrices $M_{i,j}$ (in pairs) separately for each property $j$ across the various regions or $i$'s.
+The multinomial approach outlined earlier can be used to calculate one coefficient for each region by combining all the properties.
+For the second case, we can compute the Bhattacharyya Distance across the various matrices $M_{i,j}$ for all the properties combined (or separately for each property) for a region using the multinomial approach after suitable dimension transformations.